v3io/frames/README.md

   The default end time is `"now"`.

 > **Note:** When neither the `start` or `end` parameters are set, the entire TSDB table is deleted.

-For detailed information about these parameters, refer to the [V3IO TSDB](https://github.com/v3io/v3io-tsdb#v3io-tsdb) documentation.

 <a id="method-delete-examples"></a>
 #### `delete` Examples